joshmorel/joshmorel.ca_pelican_old/content/pages/about.rst

 About
 #####################

-I'm Josh - a technology enthusiast and professional working in the healthcare data domain.
+I'm Josh - a technology professional and enthusiast working in the healthcare data domain.

-This site is a basical skeleton at this point - currently designing what I'll put on here
+I'm using this site to write project walkthroughs as I learn about different topics in technology.
+My aim is to entrench the learning in myself while perhaps at the same time help someone else along the way.